 How much of each attribute an organisation will need depends on its situation and ambition.

 These pillars form the foundations of NTT DATA’s Business Agility framework.
 Outlined in more detail in our latest white paper, the framework is designed to help executives create a blueprint for change and bring their companies along with them.
-You may also want to register for our webinar on August 06, where we will take you through our vision of how companies can embrace Business Agility and get on the road to winning in the new era of rapid change.
+You may also want to download the "How to make Business Agility a reality" whitepaper, where you will learn more about how Business Agility actually works and its benefits.